rcebulko/foundryvtt-ammo-tracker/README.md

 - When you *Create Encounter*, it records the current quantity of any item with `consumableType == 'ammo'` (ie. arrows, crossbow bolts, etc.)
 - When you hit *End Combat*, it counts how much of each ammo type was spent
 - For spent ammo, it whispers to the actor how much was spent and how much can be recovered
-- The message includes a button, which both updates inventory and posts a public message indicating the recovered ammo
+- The message includes a **Recover Ammo** button, which both updates inventory and posts a public message indicating the recovered ammo
 - Tracking works fine across sessions/different devices, as all intermediate data is stored in flacts on the actors

 Assumptions/Known limitations: